pluemthnn/ITCS209_OOP/Project00/README.md

 > - getMinK(int k): Return an array of minimum k numbers of all the numbers in the list.
 > - printData(): Print all the numbers in the list.

-After initialization, a Kalculator maintains a list of numbers (you can use either an array or an ArrayList to implement this), each of which can be inserted via addNumber(double number) only.
-That is, the user programs must not be able to access any Kalculator’s class attributes directly.
-They must do so via the above public methods.
-You can assume that a Kalculator can hold not more than 10,000 numbers.
+After initialization, a Kalculator maintains a list of numbers<br>
+(you can use either an array or an ArrayList to implement this),<br>
+each of which can be inserted via addNumber(double number) only.<br>
+That is, the user programs must not be able to access any Kalculator’s class attributes directly.<br>
+They must do so via the above public methods.<br>
+You can assume that a Kalculator can hold not more than 10,000 numbers.<br